A Gap Year in India

-Your starting point may well be Mumbai, formerly Bombay, a sprawling city on India's west coast.
+Your starting point on your India gap year may well be Mumbai, formerly Bombay, a sprawling city on India's west coast.
 You're not going to find the greatest nightlife in the world, but the city more than makes up for it with beaches, music festivals, a bustling film scene, and theme parks.
-Visit during Indian holidays like Eid, Diwali, or Holi to experience Mumbai in full party mode.
+Travel during Indian holidays like Eid, Diwali, or Holi to experience Mumbai in full party mode.

 Elsewhere there's Agra, home to the Taj Mahal, the world famous white marble mausoleum.
 It's a hugely busy attraction, but a stalwart on any bucket list that deserves to be ticked off.
 To the north is the city of New Delhi, which ironically has areas centuries old and ideal for catching a glimpse of the past, as well as busy bazaars, and also Jaipur in the state of Rajasthan, home to the magnificent City Palace complex.

 To really grasp the culture of India, the religious city of Varanasi in North India is worth visiting.
 This Indian city lies on the banks of the Ganges in Uttar Pradesh, and is the holiest of the seven sacred cities in Hinduism, believed to be the favourite city of the Hindu Deity, Lord Shiva.
 The ancient buildings and holy people really make this place a unique experience.